Archive of Our Own

 Users mistook the Homepage as their own Dashboard because they thought "recent" meant their own search histories.

-High Fidelity
+First Version Of High Fidelity Fixes

 • Addition of a new Homepage button on the header to help users more easy return to the Home Page.